corda/corda/docs/source/cordapp-build-systems.rst

 Build tools
 -----------
-In the instructions that follow, we assume you are using Gradle and the ``cordformation`` plugin to build your CorDapp.
+In the instructions that follow, we assume you are using Gradle and the ``cordapp`` plugin to build your CorDapp.
 You can find examples of building a CorDapp using these tools in the `Kotlin CorDapp Template <https://github.com/corda/cordapp-template-kotlin>`_ and the `Java CorDapp Template <https://github.com/corda/cordapp-template-java>`_.